Welcome to Elf Owls

 Phonics is a key part of the year 1 timetable and is a daily session.

-We will focus on phases 3 and 4 to begin with and move on to phase 5 during the Spring Term.
+We will focus on phases 3 and 4 to begin with and move on to phase 5 by the end of the Autumn Term.

 All children in Year 1 will take a phonics screening test in June.
 This is standard test which takes place one to one and is made up of 40 words.
 20 real words and 20 nonsense (pseudo) words.
 It is looking at how the children are able to segment and blend confidently.